hasandex/Library.Management.Demo/README.md

 - **CRUD Operations**: Create, Read, Update, and Delete books.
 - **Search Functionality**: Search for books by title, author, or genre.
 - **Data Validation**: Ensures book information is accurate and consistent.
+- **In-Memory Caching**: Utilizes in-memory caching for better performance on frequent read operations.

+## Architecture

+The project follows a **layered architecture** consisting of:

+- **Controllers**: Handle incoming API requests and direct them to the appropriate services.
+- **Service Layer**: Contains business logic and validations, managing the application’s core functionality.
+- **Repository Layer**: Responsible for data access, managing interactions with the database.

+This architecture helps maintain clean separation of concerns, enhancing the maintainability and scalability of the application.

 ## Technologies Used